Call us 0333 370 4333

 Part VIII of the Town & Country Planning Act 1990 (‘the Act’),and The Town & Country Planning (Trees) Regulations 1999 ( ‘the 1999 Regulations’) provide the relevant law.

-Suki Randhawa outlines the law and the penalties which may be imposed for breach.
+Suki Randhawa outlines the law and the penalties which may be imposed for breach of a Tree Preservation Order.

-The Planning Authority may make a Preservation Order if it appears ‘to be expedient in the interests of amenity to make provision for the preservation of trees or woodlands’.
+The Planning Authority may make a Tree Preservation Order (TPO) if it appears ‘to be expedient in the interests of amenity to make provision for the preservation of trees or woodlands’.

 Amenity is not defined in law and the Planning Authority is required to ensure that the making of a Preservation Order is within its powers.
 Important matters constituting amenity include: